chevron-right-24

 Consider cloud VMS if:

-• You're a large multi-location enterprise organization.
+• You're a large multi-location organization with dedicated IT resources.

 Pros of cloud VMS:

-• All cameras on one dashboard
+• All cameras on one dashboard — security teams see every location in a single pane of glass.

 Cons of cloud VMS: